Khayyam satellite: Specifications

 Khayyam is a 650 kg satellite situated in an orbit 500 km above the Earth's surface.
 Its main purpose is to collect information and images from the Earth's surface with a resolution of 1 metre (3.3 feet).
 It is designed to monitor and investigate the Earth's surface, both for government and civilian purposes.

 According to the Iranian Space Agency, the life of this satellite is expected to be five years, the first four months of which will be spent undergoing tests.

 Implications

 According to the parties, the successful launch and placing of this satellite in orbit is an important milestone in the development of bilateral relations and paves the way for further expansion and strengthening of cooperation between the two countries in the space industry.
+It is said that this is the first of a series of 4.

 The launch came just three weeks after President Vladimir Putin and Iran's Supreme Leader Ayatollah Ali Khamenei vowed to cooperate against the West.

-The head of Iran's governmental space agency, Hassan Salarieh, stated that the contract to order the Khayyam satellite to the Russian company was related to before the start of the war in Ukraine.
+The head of Iran's governmental space agency, Hassan Salarieh, stated that the contract to order the Khayyam satellite to the Russian company was related to before the start of the 2022 Russian invasion of Ukraine.

 The Washington Post reported that U.S. officials are worried about the nascent space cooperation between Russia and Iran, particularly that the satellite would provide Iran with surveillance of the Middle East and potential military targets therein, as well as helping Russia in Ukraine.